+Figure 10

+Step 7 Guy rope and peg out

 Peg out the guy ropes attached to the fly, make a loop (about 30 to 50 cm long) with the slider on the end of the rope and peg out as far as possible from tent.
 Ensure all peg down points are utilised and all guy ropes are attached firmly and remain firm, as indicated in Figure 11.
 If required with the purchase of additional awning poles the rear fly door can be set up as an awning.

+IMPORTANT

-In severe weather conditions the tent should be dismantled whilst you seek shelter in safety - such as your vehicle.
+In severe wind or rain conditions the tent should be dismantled.

-DISASSEMBLY INSTRUCTIONS
+Disassembly Instructions

+Step 1

 Before removing the fly, close doors, release guy ropes and PosibraceTM VelcroTM tab points that attach the fly to the poles and unhook all base hooks.

-STFP 2:
+Step 2

 Remove the vestibule pole from the fly sheet.
 You can now carefully remove fly from tent.
 Lay fly flat on ground and fold fly in half, third or quarters.
 The width of the folded fly should be the length of the pole bag, as indicated in Figure 12.

+Step 3

 Unzip doors, collapse the tent by removing and disassembling the poles in the reverse order of the assembly instructions.
 Place the poles in the pole carry bag and tie shut.

+Step 4

 Remove pegs with a claw hammer or peg puller.
 Do not remove pegs from the ground by pulling on tent base as this may cause damage to the tent.

+Step 5

 Spread the tent out flat with all loose fabric folded within the edges of the tent base.
 Try to flatten the tent as much as possible.

+Step 6

 Fold the tent in half, third or quarters.
 The width of the folded tent should be the length of the pole bag, as indicated in Figure 12.

+Step 7

 Lay the folded fly over the folded inner tent.
 Beginning at the back portion of the Fly and inner tent bundle roll forward firmly allowing trapped air to escape.
 It may help to use the bag of tent poles as a rolling pin ensuring the tent edges are kept straight as you roll.

+Step 8

 Once the tent bundle is rolled up, tie the straps around it and place into the tent carry bag with peg bag, Owner's Manual and other miscellaneous parts.
 If the tent won't fit into carry bag, unroll and roll again more tightly.

+HELPFUL HINT

 Never store your tent damp or dirty.
-If you have no choice by to return home from your camping trip with a damp or dirty tent, make sure you lay it out to air in a cool, dry and shaded place and only pack it away when it is completely dry and clean.
+If you have no choice to return home from your camping trip with a damp or dirty tent, make sure you lay it out to air in a cool, dry and shaded place as soon as possible and only pack it away when it is completely dry and clean.

-WARRANTY